CREEPY CLASSICS presents...

 Hi Frank, I got on of those when I saw the touring display.
 They must have had extras that they sold, or gave away at the tour sites.
 I'll never forget the nasty expression on that T-Rex fave o the cover.
 I remember tryimg to draw it and studying it intensely. -Ron

 Above is a picture sent to me by my dad.
 I don't remember seeing this one before!
-It's the Brotosaurus on a flatbed.
+It's the Brontosaurus on a flatbed.
 That's my dad in a white shirt, with my sister and me by him.
 My guess is that my sister is three and I'm eight here.
 Which would date the visit at 1967.
 That sounds about right.
-It could be 1966 possibly. -Ron
+It could be 1966 possibly. -Ron Adams, PA

 RON,